sozimek/sozimek.github.io/index.md

 ---
 layout: post
-title:  "This is a test"
+title:  "XebiaLabs assignment"
+author: "Szymon Ozimek"
 ---

 # This is a header.